 Figurations of Cosmology in Media and Arts

-Sonja A. J. Neef, Henri Sussman, Dietrich Boschung (Hrsg.)
+Sonja A. J. Neef, Henry Sussman, Dietrich Boschung (Hrsg.)

 Cosmology and cosmopolitanism describe two different types of knowledge or belief, one deriving from natural sciences, the other from the Humanities.
 Both discourses deal with concepts of cosmos, universe, globe, world, or planet.
 This collection of essays explores the dynamic processes by which, on the one hand, cosmological ideas and, on the other hand, cultural, political, philosophical, or religious ideas have been affecting one another.